MouronRoger/eulogos/docs/xml-formatting/eulogos-requirements.md

 - PDF with proper typesetting and page layout
 - ePub for e-readers and mobile devices
+- MOBI/Kindle for Kindle devices
 - Markdown for plain text editing and compatibility
 - DOCX (Word) for academic and publishing workflows
+- LaTeX for scholarly publications
+- Standalone HTML for web access

 ### 2.2 Export Features